Secrets + Model Registration

 If you do not want to link a secret, you can keep credentials in the runtime environment instead:

-kitaru model register fast --model openai/gpt-4o-mini
+kitaru model register fast --model openai/gpt-5-nano

 export OPENAI_API_KEY=sk-...This is a useful shortcut for local development.